 Before increasing the RAM allocation on your machine, first try increasing the `XMX` and `XMS` options.
-By default, the UniFi Network Controller has these set to 1GB.
+By default, the UniFi Network application has these set to 1GB.
 The following lines set the xmx and xms to values to 2GB (2048MB):

-The changes above would increase the memory the UniFi Network Controller is allowed to consume from 1 to 2GB.
-The reason why not having enough memory could cause high CPU usage, is because the Java Virtual Machine would be spending too many CPU cycles collecting garbage to stay within the 1 GB of memory allocated to the Controller.
+The changes above would increase the memory the UniFi Network application is allowed to consume from 1 to 2GB.
+The reason why not having enough memory could cause high CPU usage, is because the Java Virtual Machine would be spending too many CPU cycles collecting garbage to stay within the 1 GB of memory allocated to the application.
 So before moving to a machine with more CPU resources, it is recommended to max out the available memory on that machine with the above settings.
 Then observe if CPU usage decreases.
 If 2GB is not sufficient, administrators may want to raise the limit to 4-8GB depending on the scale.
 In this case it would simply be increasing the value above in increments of 1024, i.e. 4 GB= 4096.

 Enabling High Performance Java Garbage Collector